nrs-org/novelslop/content/vol_01/chap_18.typ

   "Could it be... that you don't actually know?"

+  A smirk appeared on her face, which instantly disappeared once she switched back to her Uta identity.

   "No, you understand right.
 That time at the fast food store I sat opposite to her so..."

   "Excuses, excuses..."

-  The two kept bickering with each other until Uta finally decided to refill Mona's cup with orange juice.
+  Uta kept bickering with herself until she finally decided to refill Mona's cup with orange juice.
 She sighed after putting everything on the tray, ready for bringing the refilled cups back to everyone.